Carr Manor Community School

 Carr Manor Community School (formerly Carr Manor High School) is a mixed all-through school located in Leeds, West Yorkshire, England.
 It was formed from a merger of Lawrence Oates Middle School and Stainbeck High School in 1992 under headmaster Terry Burgon.
 It is a specialist sports college.

 For the new school year in September 2006, as part of a reorganisation of secondary education in Leeds, the school was rebuilt with new staff and a new headmaster, Simon Flowers.
 Carr Manor was set to lose its sixth form but gain extra buildings, however, the school retained its sixth form along with a new building.
 The school was earmarked for closure before the new school was built.
 However, after opposition from politicians, parents, staff and pupils, a new school was built to replace the old two buildings.
 The school was officially opened by Rt.
 Hon.
 Tony Blair, Prime Minister on 15 March 2007.
 The school opened a primary phase in 2012.

 In 2014 the school federated with Wetherby High School.

 Academic standards

 In the November 2005 Ofsted inspection the school was rated 'Satisfactory' Grade 3, on a four-point scale.

 However, in March 2006 the school was rated amongst the 100 most improved schools in the country.

-In the latest Ofsted inspection in February 2014 Carr Manor were rated as 'good'.